Get a jump start now by creating an account with our simple online tool.

 Register for an event.

-Applications for Winter, Spring, and Fall of 2022 are now open.
+Applications for Fall of 2022 are now open.
 Applications received after the targeted application deadline will be reviewed as space is available and may be reviewed for a future quarter.

 At the Harris School of Public Policy, we teach you how to turn your passion for doing good into proven social impact.
 Here you will develop the skills you need to ask the hard questions, follow the evidence to the answers, and lead the change you'd like to see.